Tinder swindlers: Police warning on internet love rats who steal millions

 "To keep their story on-track when engaging with multiple people, they use the same profile.

-Police often see the same photo used over and over again, with a different generic name, pedaling a similar story about their fraudulent background.:
+Police often see the same photo used over and over again, with a different generic name, pedalling a similar story about their fraudulent background.:

 The same image has been seen over and over, doctored on to a fake New Zealand driver's licence.